Freezing butternut squash

 That of course is a biblical phrase, associated with honouring your parents.
 You may enjoy this newsletter about why blue zone people go to bed slightly hungry.
 Old-age homes are an anathema to them.

-Celery soup, in this case with a little stock from our eisbein-bones, a slice of artisan bread with perhaps avocado and a scoop of hummus is the perfect light supper that will leave you satisfied, yet very slightly hungry.
+Celery soup in this case with a little stock from our eisbein-bones, a slice of artisan bread with perhaps avocado and a scoop of hummus make the perfect light supper that will leave you satisfied, yet very slightly hungry.
 Resist the temptation to finish with a sweet treat.

 It's all about satiety; a little extra fat and plenty of fibre is the solution.
-Those enjoying foods like these need have no guilt about butter on their bread.
+Those enjoying foods like these need have no qualms about the butter on their bread.

 Celery soup with an avocado sandwich and a spoon of hummus makes the perfect light supper.